 Researchers from Western Sydney University and Melbourne University have found that kids exposed to a second language at home, and even foreign-accented English, are better off in many ways – and the diversity of languages can have long-lasting benefits.

 For starters, they learn multiple ways of thinking.
 They learn to understand that everyone plays different roles, has different identities; and that others may speak or look different.

-In short, that diversity is normal.
-That everyone deserves equal treatment and should be taken at face value, not judged because they may sound different, or look different.
+In short, they learn that diversity is normal, that everyone deserves equal treatment and should be taken at face value, not judged because they may sound different or look different.

 Children who can speak several languages tend to have higher levels of empathy.
 They also find it easier to learn languages later in life.

 Sounds pretty cool.
 And useful if you have the yearn to travel and see the world.

 Researchers Chloé Diskin-Holdaway and Paola Escudero are trying to encourage more migrant parents to use their native tongue to help their kids.